AlessandroVitale99/Bayesian_Quantum_tomography/README.md

 - n.b. some codes rely on partial datasets that we couldn't upload in github

 ### Github
 -I didn't work alone on this project.
-This repository is a 1-1 copy of https://github.com/bruno-polimi/nonparametric_2022_23/tree/main/02_dimensionality_reduction_1
+This repository is basically a 1-1 copy of https://github.com/bruno-polimi/nonparametric_2022_23/tree/main/02_dimensionality_reduction_1